CERF (Community Economic Resilience Fund)

 The Kern Coalition will reimagine what collaboration looks like across inter-segmental agencies as all entities come together with a common goal of bringing jobs to disinvested communities.
 Leveraging the expertise of each entity will help strengthen the outreach efforts, information and research needed to have a robust CERF engagement process.

-Last week the Kern Coalition submitted a letter of intent to apply for the first round of CERF funding which is a planning grant.
+This summer, the Kern Coalition submitted a letter of intent to apply for the first round of CERF funding which is a planning grant.

 Kern Inyo Mono Central Labor Council